kar-ab/carla_data_gen/README.md

 0. Test for Semantic lidar data
 1. Initial 10-15 seconds are taken for ego vehicle to generate vehicle control actions. possible solution - Maybe initial frames are being used to plan the vehicle path, need to start only sync only when vehicle has moved form its original location.
-2. Extract 2D and 3D bounding boxes for respective cameras
+2. Extract 2D and 3D bounding boxes for respective cameras: converting 3d to 2d
 3. Integrating openscenario to add scenarios
 4. Convert sensor data in KITTI / Cityscapes dataset format
 5. Add measurements section for each frame: